NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 To publish an account level custom error page:

-1. Log into your Cloudflare account.
+1. Log into your Khulnasoft account.
 2. Click the **Configurations** tab.
 3. In the left navigation, click **Custom Pages.**
 4. Identify your desired custom error page type, then click the **Custom Pages** button.
 A **Custom Page** dialog will appear.